 The inclusion of these previously unreleased tracks is a nice

-touch and gives the whole album an extra point in the Value For Money
+touch and gives the whole DVD an extra point in the Value For Money

-stakes as well as compelling you to listen to it “just one more
+stakes as well as compelling you to watch it “just one more

 time”.
 I only hope that